abcnews/dailygraphics/Documentation.md

 > Default: largest value in the data rounded *up* to the nearest multiple of `roundTicksFactor`

 Maximum value on the Y axis.

-**maxDecimalPlaces**
-> Default: 10

-Maximum number of decimal places to show on the formatted data labels.
-Any trailing zeros will be omitted.

 **roundTicksFactor**
 > Default: `5`